andy-rewired/map-project/README.md

 # map-project
-An interactive map shows on mouseover where specific documents can be found.
+An interactive map shows on mouseover, in which fields specific documents can be found.